openintegrationhub/Data-and-Domain-Models/MasterDataModels/Versioning/DataModelChanges.md

 1. If a new attribute shall be mandatory or an existing optional attribute shall become mandatory, then things are not that easy: APPs which use the old REST-APIs do not / could potentially not provide the mandatory attribute.
-A solution for this problem would be that an APP must provide the version number of the MDM version it wants to use and that the corresponding versions of Transformers / REST APIs could be easily accessed (at runtime).
+A solution for this problem would be that an APP must provide the version number of the master data model version it wants to use and that the corresponding versions of Transformers / REST APIs could be easily accessed (at runtime).

 2. APPs which use the old REST-APIs do not provide the new name or type of the object / attribute / enumeration option .
-A solution for this problem would be that an APP must provide the version number of the MDM version it wants to use and that the corresponding versions of Transformers / REST APIs could be easily accessed (at runtime).
+A solution for this problem would be that an APP must provide the version number of the master data model version it wants to use and that the corresponding versions of Transformers / REST APIs could be easily accessed (at runtime).

 3. Impacts on Data Hub: The name of the attribute or object in the data base object's schema must be changed.